GoogleCloudPlatform/cloudsql-jump-start-solution-for-genai/README.md

 embeddings using VertexAI, and then load those embeddings into our database using pgvector.

+#### Deploy the `chatbot-api` service

-When that job is done, we're ready to deploy our chatbot app:
+When that job is done, we're ready to deploy our chatbot app as a Cloud Run service:

 ```sh
 gcloud run services replace chatbot-api/service.yaml